pwin/owlready2/doc/class.rst

    >>> for i in Drug.instances(): print(i)

-Finally, Individuals also have the 'equivalent_to' attribute.
+Finally, Individuals also have the .equivalent_to attribute.

 Mutli-Class Individuals